Specialist in treating elbow, wrist, and hand injuries and conditions

 Thomas J. Fischer, M.D., is a native Hoosier (graduated from Butler University), earned his medical degree from the Indiana University School of Medicine and completed his Orthopaedic training at the University of Washington in Seattle.
-After his hand fellowship at the Indiana Hand to Shoulder Center, he requested an additional six months of microvascular surgery training at Duke University, and six months of hand education at multiple centers in Switzerland and Germany before joining us in practice.
+After his hand fellowship at the Indiana Hand to Shoulder Center, he did an additional six months of microvascular surgery training at Duke University, and six months of hand education at multiple centers in Switzerland and Germany before joining us in practice.

 In addition to publications in scientific journals and presentations before physicians, Dr. Fischer has been recognized for his written and spoken contributions to industry, insurance companies, and community and safety organizations alike.

 Currently, Dr. Fischer is the Department Chairman of Hand Surgery at St. Vincent Hospital and Health Services.
 He is also a member of the Board of Trustees since 2004 at Butler University.
-He chairs the Academic Standard Committee for the University.
+He has chaired the Academic Standard Committee for the University.
 Dr. Fischer serves on numerous committees such as: North American Hand Education Committee starting in February of 2008; American Orthopaedic faculty member starting in April of 1990; and Hand Expert Group starting in January of 2005.
 He is a member of AOA, TCOA and The Hand Forum.
 He has served as the Butler Team Physician for upper extremity conditions since 1987.

 Dr. Fischer and his wife Maribeth have four children who are their pride and joy.
 He loves spending time with them watching Butler sports, camping, hiking, fishing, and his most favorite, bike riding.
 Along with those activities, Dr. Fischer is an avid photographer and part-time astronomer.